What does the Bible say about financial giving?

 Options for giving to Immanuel Baptist Church include:

 - using the offering plate in worship services,

 - giving in Sunday school classes,

 - bringing them to the church office, or

 Immanuel Baptist Church offers online giving as a convenience for those that do most of their banking online and allows for a specific dollar amount to be automatically deducted from a checking or savings account.
 You can set this up as a one-time or recurring gift.
 Online giving is not only easy, but safe and secure.

 Users of online giving set up and control their online giving options themselves.
-These options include: amount, frequency, and designation to either “general offering” or “20/20 Vision – I Love My Church.”
+These options include: amount, frequency, and designation to either “general offering” or other specified accounts.
 Giving history may be tracked online and is tax deductible.
 Donations may be made using any bank card.